Logo of Italy-America Certified Language Services, providing certified translations and bilingual assistance in Florence and Tuscany.

 Apostille Guide for Italy & USA

-• Most Italian consulates in the U.S. do not require Apostilles or naturalization documents to be translated, while others require that all documents be translated into Italian.
-You should always verify requirements with the relevant consulate.
+• Most Italian consulates in the U.S. do not require apostilles or naturalization documents to be translated.
+However, some require all documents to be translated into Italian.
+Always verify requirements with your specific consulate.

-• When submitting translations at Italian municipalities (comuni) or filing appeals before Italian courts (including the Court of Rome), all non-Italian documents must be translated into Italian and require sworn translations.
+• When submitting documents at Italian municipalities (comuni) or filing appeals before Italian courts (including the Court of Rome), all non-Italian documents must be translated into Italian and require sworn translations or the Italian Consulate authentication.

 The following types of visas are included in the "Type D" visa category.